Introduction

 - Saturation:Inductors are subjected to saturation phenomenon in which the magnetic core limits and will, no longer, proportions the power of magnetic flux increase to that of the current’s increase; an undesired outcome of performance compromise.

-- Nonlinearity:An inductor is able to showcase the non-linearly characteristics at higher frequencies.
-It will also react this way in some application and for this reason, its behavior should be taken into account for proper design.
+- Nonlinearity:An inductor can exhibit non-linear characteristics at higher frequencies.
+It may behave this way in certain applications, so its behavior must be considered for proper design.

 Capacitor

 Capacitors store and release electrical energy in electronic circuits for decoupling, filtering, and energy storage.
-They can be fixed type or variable type components.
-When disconnected from the source, a capacitor retains its charge and releases stored energy when connected to a load.
-The capacitance of a capacitor determines the amount of energy it can store, which can be increased by adjusting plate distance or size.
+They come in two types: fixed and variable.
+When disconnected from the source, a capacitor retains its charge and releases the stored energy once connected to a load.
+The capacitance value determines how much energy the capacitor can store.
+Engineers can increase this value by adjusting the distance between the plates or by enlarging the plate size.

 Advantages of Capacitors